bwbellmath/report_driven_template/README.md

 ##  `project.tex`
 LaTeX document that is *produced* by project.py and stored in git for reuse later.

 ##  `latex_header.tex`
 Header for your latex document -- preconfigured with everything you need (and way more...)

 ##  `project.pdf`
-PDF file created for `project.tex` stored in git for convenience
+PDF file created for `project.tex` stored in git for convenience.
+Much cleaner representation of your report that you can print on paper to turn in or submit for courses, conferences, or journals

 ##  `project.md`
-Markdown formatted output for your
+Markdown formatted output for your report -- this can be viewed through your web-browser on github and you can share this link with people as the most up-to-date version of your report.

 ##  `utils/utils.py`
 File where functions that are shared among multiple experiment scripts